EdwardGold67/PyBer_Analysis/README.md

 Week 5 of Columbia's DS Bootcamp
 ---
 ## Overview of Pyber ride share project
-The purpose of this project was to perfom an analysis on PyBer to determine rider-ship and fare costs from city to city.
+The purpose of this project was to perfom an analysis for PyBer - a Python based ride sharing app company -  to determine rider-ship and fare costs from city to city.
 Using Pandas and Python I created a summary DataFrame that held the metrics needed to create tables and visualizations via matplotlib.
 The visualization, a multiple-line graph, showed the total weekely fares for each city type and allowed for a clearer understanding of the data.

 ## Results
 Created a ride-sharing summary dataframe by city type by: